 It's not even necessary to hear what you're doing to set optimal levels.
-But if you'd like to: Plug in headphones and turn up the phones knob just a little.
+But if you'd like to: Plug headphones into the phones output jack, then turn up the phones knob just a little.

-- 1. Turn on the mixer's power switch. - 2.
+- 1. Turn on the mixer by pressing the top edge of the power switch. - 2.
 For one channel, press the solo switch in, and the rude solo light will turn on. - 3.
 Play something into that input at real-world levels. - 4.
 Adjust that channel's gain control until the right main meter stays around the 0 dB LED (marked "level set"). - 5.
 Disengage the channel's solo switch. - 6.
 Repeat steps 2 to 5 for the remaining channels. - 7.
-Turn up a channel fader to the "U" mark. - 8.
-Slowly turn up the main mix fader until you hear the signals in your speakers or head-phones. - 9.
+Turn up the channel level to the "U" mark. - 8.
+Slowly turn up the main mix level until you hear the signals in your speakers. - 9.
 If needed, apply some channel EQ wisely. - 10.
-Adjust the channel faders to get the best mix.
-Keep the gain controls and faders fully down on unused channels. - 11.
+Adjust the channel levels to get the best mix.
+Keep the gain controls and levels fully down on unused channels. - 11.
 During the performance, if you notice a channel OL LED turning on during peaks, carefully turn down that channel's gain control until OL does not turn on.